-Imatrex founders pioneered in the development of Cardiac CT Scanning since the early 1980s.
+Imatrex founders pioneered the development of Cardiac CT Scanning in the early 1980s.
 The first generation Electron Beam CT Scanner (EBCT) developed at Imatron dominated the field of cardiac CT for two decades.
-Telesecurity Sciences has been a collaborator with another company on the development of the first EBCT scanner for checked luggage inspection at airports.
+Telesecurity Sciences has been a collaborator with another company on developing the first EBCT scanner for checked luggage inspection at airports.
 Based on new technology developed over the last several years, it is now possible to design a new 2nd generation EBCT scanner for Cardiac Imaging that will be smaller, less costly, and faster than the original Imatron scanners.
-Current cardiac CT scanners in the market are two slow for most cardiac imaging work, and depend on the use of invasive beta blockers to slow the heart rate in order to get usable images.
-This hinders the original goal of cardiac CT which was to offer a less invasive alternative to competing cardiac imaging techniques.
-As a result the market for cardiac CT scanners has been constrained and only reached approximately 10% of its full potential.
+Current cardiac CT scanners in the market are too slow for most cardiac imaging work and depend on invasive beta-blockers to slow the heart rate to get usable images.
+This hinders the original goal of cardiac CT, which was to offer a less invasive alternative to competing cardiac imaging techniques.
+As a result, the market for cardiac CT scanners has been constrained and only reached approximately 10% of its full potential.

-Based on technology currently under development for the Imatrex TumoTrack™ product together with the experience gained from participation in the eBeam luggage product, a new type of EBCT referred to as Dual-Source EBCT is proposed.
+Based on technology currently under development for the Imatrex TumoTrack™ product, together with the experience gained from participation in the eBeam luggage product, a new type of EBCT referred to as Dual-Source EBCT is proposed.
 The new scanner has a very compact footprint, competitive in size to current compact mechanical CT scanners.
-By use of a sealed vacuum system, the cost and size is further reduced.
-A new low-cost, multi-row detector system will enable much fast study times including the potential for realtime CT Angiography.
+By use of a sealed vacuum system, the cost and size are further reduced.
+A new low-cost, multi-row detector system will enable fast study times, including the potential for real-time CT Angiography.